- Cystic acne is an inflammatory skin condition that usually requires treatment by a dermatologist

 Does popping cystic acne help?

-Draining the pus and reducing the size of acne cysts can be done effectively by a dermatologist.
-That’s why it’s important to see a specialist as soon as you can when the first signs of cystic acne appear.
+Draining the pus and reducing the size of acne cysts should be addressed by a dermatologist.

 Can You Prevent Cystic Acne?